fbgallet/roam-extension-live-ai-assistant/README.md

 - when using `Continue the conversation` command: all previous sibling blocks and all their children are sent. `Selected blocks as prompt` command checks if the previous sibling blocks contain a specific header for an AI response, if so, it behaves the same as `Continue the conversation`.
 In other words, to ensure that previous sibling blocks are not sent to the API by mistake, it's enough to start any new request as the first child of a new block.
 - when using a context, by default (customizable in the extension settings):
   - the current page sends all the content of the current zoom,
-  - linked references send 3 levels of blocks (that means, 2 levels of children), and
+  - linked references send 3 levels of blocks (that means, 2 levels of children),
+  - [[pages]] links send corresponding page content and its linked references on 3 levels
-  - DNPs send 3 levels of blocks from the last 7 days (relative).
+  - DNPs send 3 levels of blocks from the last 7 days (relative)
   - You can also set tags to exclude blocks (and their children) from context
 - regarding agents:
   - `NL query`, `NL: q Datomic query`, and `Smart Search` only send the natural language query, no graph content is sent to the LLM API !